eoscostarica/guide.eoscostarica.io/docs/eos-learn/migration-to-mandel.md

 id: migration-to-mandel
 title: Migration from EOSIO to Mandel
 sidebar_label: Migration from EOSIO to Mandel
+description: Difference between the EOS mainnet and the EOSIO blockchain protocol and software.
+keywords: [EOSIO, EOS, EOS Costa Rica, eosio.io, What is Mandel?, Migration to Mandel,  Mandel Vs EOSIO, What is the difference between EOSIO and Mandel?]
 ---

 ## Dissatisfaction with Block One